15 Questions Your Hospital Staff Is Asking That RTLS Tech Answers

 10. Is My Baby Safe?

 For new parents, the safety of their infant is paramount.
 RTLS enhances infant protection by attaching a small, comfortable sensor that communicates continuously with the hospital staff to grant location visibility, promote correct mother-infant matching and prevent unauthorized movement.
-RTLS sensors for infants include umbilical attachment and ankle bands, both of which quickly alert staff if there is any tamper detection.
+RTLS sensors for infants include umbilical attachment and ankle bands, both of which are discreet and quickly alert staff if there is any tamper detection.

 11. What Is the Quickest Way I Can Call a Nurse?

 RTLS offers patients peace of mind through nurse call automation.
 This RTLS health care feature helps gather essential information, speed up emergency response actions and streamline communication between patients and nurses for a quicker patient response time.
 With an RTLS enables staff badge, a nurse can immediately acknowledge and address a patient call, while the badge automatically records the nurse's arrival and cancels the call to create a more efficient, hands-free workflow.
 Since the automated nurse call system provides the precise locations of caregivers, staff can easily contact the closest backup if the assigned caregiver is unable to respond.